What do participants in the Immerse into ASL program do each day?

 After submitting an application online, we will need either a copy of your child’s high school transcript OR

 a letter of recommendation from their guidance counselor.
 Those documents can be faxed to (202) 651-5744 to the attention of Vivienne Schroeder, or emailed to her at email@example.com.

 Upon receipt of these documents, prospective campers will then be contacted to set up an evaluative skype meeting with a program official.
 Afterward we will send an email confirmation in regards to your child's acceptance into the program.

 We do not have a specific deadline.
 However, spots do fill up quickly, so the sooner we receive everything, the better.
 Our Immerse into ASL program will have a maximum of 48 students per session.

-Check-in is on July 26th, and check-out is on August 3rd.
+Check-in is on July 9th, and check-out is on July 17th.
 Check-in times may vary due to flight times.
-Participants must check out of the dorms no later than noon on August 3rd.Which airport should I look at having my child fly into?
+Participants must check out of the dorms no later than noon on July 17th.Which airport should I look at having my child fly into?

 Reagan National Airport (DCA) is the closest to Gallaudet.
 It is also Metro accessible and taxi-friendly.
-We will have a camp counselor meet your child at the baggage claim and accompany them on their way to Gallaudet.Can I register my child in both sessions of Immerse into ASL this summer?
+We will have a camp counselor meet your child at the baggage claim and accompany them on their way to Gallaudet.Can I register my child into more than one sessions of Immerse into ASL if they are offered?

-You can only register your child for one session.
+You can only register your child for one session per summer.
 We have a limited number of slots available for each session and want to allow more students to get a chance to participate in this exciting camp.